NORD is very grateful to Michael Brenner, PhD, University of Alabama at Birmingham, for assistance in the preparation of this report.

 The GFAP mutations are dominant.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
 The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
 Most individuals with Alexander disease have a new mutation.
 As the disease becomes better diagnosed, familial cases, in which the disease is passed from one generation to the next, are being increasingly recognized.
 The risk of transmitting the disorder from an affected parent to offspring is 50 percent for each pregnancy.
 The risk is the same for males and females.

 GFAP is a component of Rosenthal fibers, but how the mutations produce Alexander disease is not known.
 The Rosenthal fibers usually accumulate throughout the surfaces of the brain (cerebral cortex), and in the lower regions of the brain (brainstem), and the spinal cord, and primarily appear under the innermost of the protective membranes (meninges) surrounding the brain and spinal cord (pia mater); under the lining of the fluid-filled cavities (ventricles) of the brain (subependymal regions); and around blood vessels (perivascular regions).
 Studies in mice indicate that the mutations act by producing a new, toxic effect, rather than by interfering with the normal function of GFAP.
 This toxic effect may be due to the presence of the Rosenthal fibers, or to their precursors.
-It is not known what this toxic effect is; since astrocytes perform many critical functions in the CNS, there are many possible processes that could be affected.
+Astrocytes perform many critical functions in the CNS, and several of these are affected by the GFAP mutations, but the importance of these changes to the disease is not yet known.

 No metabolic defect has been identified as a cause of Alexander disease.
 "Metabolism" refers to all the chemical processes in the body, including the breakdown of complex substances into simpler ones (catabolism), usually with the release of energy, and processes in which complex substances are built up from simpler ones (anabolism), usually resulting in energy consumption.
 Metabolic disorders are characterized by abnormal functioning of specific enzymes that catalyze the chemical reactions in the body.

-About 200 cases of Alexander disease have been described in the literature, but no precise estimates of incidence or prevalence are available.
-Based on human mutation rates, a likely frequency is in the range of 1 in 20,000 to 1 in 100,000 births.
+Alexander disease has been estimated to occur at a frequency of about 1 in 1 million births.
 No racial, ethnic, geographic, or sex preference has been observed, nor is any expected given the de novo nature of the mutations responsible for most cases.
 Although initially diagnosed primarily in young children, it is now being observed with similar frequency at all ages.
 Since the mutations are dominant, there is a 50% chance that the child of an affected adult will have the disease.

 Symptoms of the following disorders can be similar to those of Alexander disease.
 Comparisons may be useful for a differential diagnosis: